panshim/Pascal-like-Compiler-PublicVersion/README.md

 # Compiler Project
 This is a course project of 601.428/628 (F20): Compilers and Interpreters, Fall 2020

-**Since it's a course project, I cannot make a public post of my source code on github.
+**Since it's a course project, I cannot make my source code public on github.
 Only the result is shown here**

 - [Compiler Project](#compiler-project)
   - [1.
 Overview](#1-overview)